CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "Execute combine multiple shell commands in one line."
+???+ question "Execute combine multiple shell commands in one line."

     - **Run next command only if previous succeeds:**
       ```bash